-There are a few obvious things for you to do when on a hike with your dog.
-It starts with knowing your dog’s normal behavior and being aware of any behavior changes.
+Start with knowing your dog’s behavior and be aware of any behavior changes.
 Whether it is constant licking of an area, a limp, or signs of tiredness – pay attention to the clues.
-If any of these symptoms come up, check your dog for some of the following issues.
+If any of these symptoms arise, check your dog for some of the following issues.
 If your dog is still uncomfortable or behaving strangely, it’s usually safest to cut the hike short and return home.

-A limp or seeing your dog bite at its paw pad might indicate it has picked up a burr in its paw.
+Seeing your dog bite at its paw pad or limping might indicate it has picked up a burr in its paw.
 Run your finger between the pads and see if you can feel something other than the expected fur.
 If there is something, remove it and see if that solves the problem.

 Upon Return from a Hike